glhr/rasa_project/user_data/user_data.md

 - Don't do that.
 - You are doing the wrong task, please cancel.
 - Stop
+- But no, take the banana you idiot !
+- No, not that, the banana please.
+- No, it’ not what I want, I want you to take the banana!
+- stop this, do what I said before
+- No, stop!
+- incorrect, pick up the yellow banana.
+- No, I said the yellow duck
+- Error
+- No
+- No. Take the orange.
+- Stop.
+Put the banana down and pick up the orange.
+- Wrong try again
+- James undo
+- Don't take this object but this one (right object)'
+- stop
+- Your action is incorrect
+- Robot can you try again
+- Try one more time

 ## intent:move
 - move to the [left](placement)
 - Arrange fruits to the [right](placement) and other items to the [left](placement)
 - Reach down to the banana and clasp it.
 Then raise it and move it towards me.
 - move into position above the banana, move down, close gripper, move up, move left.
+- Sort the object by size in increasing order form left to right.

 ## intent:show
 - look at this new [object](undefined_object)